 The Blue Market: Argentina’s informal currency exchange

-There’s the official market, where the government sets the exchange rate, and then there’s the mercado azul or the blue market, where the exchange rate is determined by supply and demand.
+There’s the official market, where the government sets the exchange rate.
+And then there’s the mercado azul, or the blue market, where the exchange rate is determined by supply and demand.

 >> Check today’s rates online here <<